 We can replace the old hard drive (which stores your files, music, pictures, etc...) in your laptop or desktop computer with a new type of drive called a Solid State Drive (SSD).

 Benefits of a new Solid State Drive (SSD):

-- They use much less power, generate less heat, and run 10-15 times faster than the older hard drive tech.
+- They use much less power, generate less heat, and retrieve your data 10-15 times faster than the older hard drive tech

 - SSDs generally have a much longer lifespan than older-style hard drives